naughtyStark/mushr_unity_sim/README.md

 # mushr_unity_sim

-Mushr_unity_sim provides provides a drop-in replacement for the default state simulator (racecar_state.launch) used with the MuSHR sim environment.
+Mushr_unity_sim provides provides a drop-in replacement for the default state simulator (racecar_state.py) used in mushr_sim.
 The unity backend allows the simulation of things such as wheel-slippage, body-roll, and so on.
 This is better suited for those that want to test their control algorithms after they have been tested in the default mushr simulation environment (but you could develop directly with this too).

-Below are the install and run instructions, but the best way to get started is to checkout the this tutorial.
+Below are the install and run instructions, but the best way to get started is to checkout the this [tutorial](https://mushr.io/tutorials/mushr_unity_sim/).
 Detailed run instructions should be in a tutorial, this serves as a quick reference

 Author:
 [Sidharth Talia](https://www.sidharthtalia.com/)